Rodolfo Rabanal: Career

 He studied two courses related to humanities, without finishing them, before becoming a journalist.
-He has worked as a correspondent, editor and columnist, mainly in La Nación, an Argentinian newspaper among other print media.
+He has worked as a correspondent, editor and columnist, mainly in La Nación, an Argentine newspaper among other print media.
 In 1979 Rodolfo received a scholarship to participate in the International Writers Workshop at the University of Iowa in the United States.
 In the 1980s he was Assistant Secretary of Culture under President Raúl Alfonsín.
 In 1988 he received a Guggenheim fellowship.
 He also received several prizes; the Municipal Novel Award in 1995, the prize of "club de los 13" in 1997, and the "Pen Club Argentino" award for Cita en Marruecos as the best novel of the year in 1998.
 His works have been translated into French, English and Polish.
 In 2010 he was distinguished as one of the 200 individuals who contributed most to the culture.

 His first novel, El Apartado (1975) made him popular in his own country and also won a prize awarded by the literary and artistic café Bar-Baró.
 Many writers consider this novel as a cult novel.

 In 1978, his second novel, Un día perfecto, was published in Barcelona and quickly became a best seller with over thirty thousand copies sold, a considerable amount for that time.

 A year later, in 1979, Rabanal received a Fulbright scholarship to participate in the International Writers Workshop at the University of Iowa in the United States, which allowed him to leave Argentina during the military rule.
 His third novel was published in Argentina and Spain simultaneously.